Ab-Romia/Zaylon-Capstone/EVALUATION_REPORT.md

 The Zaylon multi-agent system **successfully meets the evaluation criteria** with an overall success rate of **67.3%**.
 The hierarchical architecture (Supervisor → Sales/Support → Tools → Memory) demonstrates:

-- ✅ Effective routing and specialization
+- [OK] Effective routing and specialization
-- ✅ Proper tool usage and integration
+- [OK] Proper tool usage and integration
-- ✅ Long-term memory for personalization
+- [OK] Long-term memory for personalization
-- ✅ Self-correction in RAG search
+- [OK] Self-correction in RAG search
-- ✅ Multilingual support
+- [OK] Multilingual support

 The system is **production-ready** for deployment in an e-commerce customer service context.